What is the Marketplace?

 Live in Another State?

-The Commonwealth of Virginia uses the Marketplace at www.HealthCare.gov, which was created by the Federal government.
-However, some states, like Maryland and the District of Columbia (DC), decided to create their own state-based exchange.
+The Commonwealth of Virginia uses the Marketplace ( www.HealthCare.gov), a program created by the Federal government.
+However, some states, including Maryland and the District of Columbia (DC), created their own state-based exchanges.
 If you live in one of these states, you can access affordable healthcare through that state’s exchange.

 - Live in Maryland?
 Visit the Maryland Health Connection at www.marylandhealthconnection.gov